kata-containers/www.katacontainers.io/src/pages/blog/aligning-with-kata-confidential-containers-to-achieve-zero-trust-operator-deployments-with-aks.md

 Confidential virtual machines (VMs) based on AMD’s SEV-SNP hardware backed Trusted Execution Environments (TEEs) provide the underlying core capabilities like integrity for code and data in use, protection of data in memory from Azure operator, and remote cryptographic verification through attestation — all while running existing unmodified applications.

 VM based TEEs can run a full Linux kernel and make it easy to achieve running unmodified applications natively, but the trust boundaries can be different compared to [application-level enclaves](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-overview).
-To enable isolation like an application enclave and achieve higher level of protection from VM admins, confidential containers on AKS run in dedicated “_child VMs_” per pod.
+To enable isolation like an application enclave and achieve higher level of protection from VM admins, confidential containers on AKS run in dedicated "_child VMs_" per pod.
 Every child VM comes with its own memory encryption key with AMD SEV-SNP protections and the lifecycle of a child VM is associated with the lifecycle of the confidential Kubernetes pod.

 By running the Kubernetes pods at this isolation level using nested virtualization, customers can benefit from app isolation from the parent VM and the tenant OS admin (operator of that VM), while still meeting the need of natively running any Linux container.